sierkov/daedalus-turbo/README.md

 - a fast Internet connection (250 Mbps or better)

 # Test it yourself
+One can test the software using two methods:
+- Downloading and installing a prebuilt binary
+- Building the software from the source code using Docker

+Each is described in more detail below.

 ## Pre-built binaries for Windows and Mac (ARM64)

-The latest builds of the DT Explorer application can be found in the Assets section of [the latest GitHub release](https://github.com/sierkov/daedalus-turbo/releases/latest).
+The latest builds of the DT Explorer application can be found in the Assets section of [the latest GitHub release](https://github.com/sierkov/daedalus-turbo/releases/latest) page.
 It shows the new synchronization and history-reconstruction algorithms in a safe and easy-to-test way by working without private keys and directly reconstructing history of any payment and stake address.

 ### How to install on Windows
-- Download and launch the installer from the Assets section under the post.
+- Download and launch the installer from the Assets section of [the latest release](https://github.com/sierkov/daedalus-turbo/releases/latest) page.
 - Choose locations for the program files and blockchain data (each will be asked individually).
 For optimal performance, it's important to select your fastest SSD drive if you have multiple storage devices.

-Windows builds are tested with Windows 11 (earlier versions may work but have yet to be be tested).
+Windows builds have been tested with Windows 11 (earlier versions may work but have yet to be be tested).

 ### How to install on Mac
-- Download the Mac image from the Assets section under the post.
+- Download the Mac image from the Assets section of [the latest release](https://github.com/sierkov/daedalus-turbo/releases/latest) page.
 - Open the image.
 This is a development (unsigned) image, so Mac OS will ask you if you trust the developer: [See Apple's explanation and instructions](https://support.apple.com/en-is/guide/mac-help/mh40616/mac).
 - Copy dt-explorer app to your Applications folder.
 - Both program and blockchain data will be stored in that folder, so when deleted all used space will be recovered.
 - Launch the app from the Applications folder.
-If Mac OS says that the app is damaged, follow [these instructions from Stackoverflow](https://apple.stackexchange.com/questions/58050/damaged-and-cant-be-open-app-error-message).
+If Mac OS says that the app is damaged, open a terminal and run ```sudo xattr -rc <path-to-build>``` command, where ```<path-to-build>``` is the path to the downloaded mac build.

-Mac builds has been tested with Mac OS Sonoma (earlier versions may work but have yet to be be tested).
+Mac builds have been tested with Mac OS Sonoma (earlier versions may work but have yet to be be tested).

 ### How to use
 - Synchronization (full or partial) always happens at the app's launch; to catch up, simply restart the app.
 If you restart before the synchronization is finished, the app will reuse already downloaded data but may reprocess and revalidate some of them.